Bandy AI Launch Signals Fashion Model Tools Are Moving Into Ecommerce Workflows

 That makes review and product fidelity the core challenge.

 AI fashion model tools are valuable when they reduce photoshoot friction without changing the garment.
-Accuracy will matter more than novelty.
+Accuracy will matter more than novelty because buyers notice sleeve length, hem position, fabric weight, pattern placement, and whether the garment looks like the real SKU.

 How This Connects to the Full Product Visual Workflow